-On January 23, 2023, pursuant to a shelf registration statement on FormS-3, the Company issued a total of 11,821,428 shares of its common stock at \$7.00 per share in an underwritten public offering.
+On January 23, 2023, pursuant to a shelf registration statement on FormS-3, the Company issued a total of 11,821,428 shares of its common stock at \$7.00 per share in an underwritten public offering(January 2023 public offering).
 Concurrently, the Company sold to an existing investor who did not participate in the common stock sale a pre-funded warrant to purchase up to an aggregate of 2,142,857 shares of common stock at a purchase price of \$6.9999 per share, which represents the per share public offering price for the common stock less the \$0.0001 per share exercise price for the pre-funded warrant.
 The aggregate net proceeds to the Company from this offering was \$92.4 million, after deducting underwriting discounts and commissions and other offering expenses.

 The pre-funded warrants were determined to be equity classified; accordingly, proceeds received from their issuance were recorded as a component of stockholders' equity within additional paid-in capital.
-None of the January 2023 pre-funded warrants were exercised and therefore remain outstanding as of March 31, 2023.
+None of the January 2023 pre-funded warrants were exercised and therefore remain outstanding as of June 30, 2023.

-Pursuant to the Company's public equity offering completed in November 2021, the Company issued pre-funded warrants to purchase 3,125,000 shares of common stock at a price of \$3.9999 per share.
+Pursuant to the Company's public equity offering completed in November 2021, the Company issuedpre-funded warrants to purchase 3,125,000 shares of common stock at a price of \$3.9999 per share (November 2021 public offering).
 These pre-funded warrants have an exercise price of \$0.0001 per share, were fully exercisable upon issuance, and have no expiration date.
 The Company determined that the pre-funded warrants should be equity classified because they are freestanding financial instruments, are immediately exercisable, do not embody an obligation for the Company to repurchase its shares, permit the holders to receive a fixed number of shares of common stock upon exercise, are indexed to the Company's common stock and meet the equity classification criteria.
-In February 2023, pre-funded warrants to purchase 625,000 shares of common stock from the November 2021equity financing werenet exercised, resulting in 624,992 shares of common stock issued to the holders of the pre-funded warrants.
-Pre-funded warrants to purchase 4,642,857 shares of common stock were outstanding as of March 31, 2023.
+In February 2023, pre-funded warrants to purchase 625,000 shares of common stock from the November 2021equity financing were net exercised, resulting in 624,992 shares of common stock issued to the holders of thepre-funded warrants.

+Pre-funded warrants from the above November 2021 and January 2023 public equity offerings to purchase4,642,857 shares of common stock were outstanding as of June 30, 2023.